Passenger89/3-column-preview-card-component/README-template.md

 - Semantic HTML5 markup
 - CSS custom properties
+- SASS
 - Flexbox
 - CSS Grid
 - Mobile-first workflow

 ### What I learned

-Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.
+This project reinforced my knowledge of positioning using grid and flexbox.
+In addition, I learned the basics of sass architecture and the use of the @use and @forward rules.

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
+- [Kevin Powell](https://www.youtube.com/watch?v=CR-a8upNjJ0) - This video from Kevin helped me with partials and with moving from using the deprecated @import to using @use and @forward. furthermore, I learned more about the sass architecture and using @forward to grab variables and spit them out from a single index.scss file.
 I really liked this pattern and will use it going forward.

-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Kevin Powell](https://www.youtube.com/watch?v=wYWf2m_yzBQ&t=0s) - This is another video from Kevin that helped with the setting up and installation of Sass along with Parcel bundler which requires zero configuration.

 ## Author